ryantd42/NY-Legislative-Git/2023/A3719A-2023/bill.md

   February 7, 2023
   ___________

- Introduced  by M. of A. EPSTEIN -- read once and referred to the Commit- tee on Environmental Conservation
+ Introduced  by  M.  of A. EPSTEIN, CUNNINGHAM, LEVENBERG, KELLES, GIBBS, SILLITTI, REYES, SIMON, DICKENS, L. ROSENTHAL, RAGA -- read  once  and referred to the Committee on Environmental Conservation -- recommitted to  the  Committee  on  Environmental  Conservation in accordance with Assembly Rule 3, sec.
+2 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the  environmental  conservation  law,  in  relation  to prohibiting idling by heavy duty vehicles

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Article 19 of the environmental conservation law is amended by adding a new title 13 to read as follows:
   TITLE 13